schniebel/ryanschnabel-com/README.md

 My home lab network's ISP uses dynamic DNS.
 So a way is needed to make sure that my IP address on my home lab router matches what my DNS providor has its 'A' record for the domain.

 Cloudflare is the Domain Registrar/ DNS management for ryanschnabel.com.
 In order to keep the Dynamic IP address provided by my ISP matched with Cloudflare, I am using [K0p1's Cloudflare DDNS Updater](https://github.com/K0p1-Git/cloudflare-ddns-updater)

+## Dashboard

+Traefik Dashboard for cluster routing available at [dashboard.ryanschnabel.com](https://dashboard.ryanschnabel.io).
+Dashboard exposed via ingress router mapping to TraefikService.
+Using same basic auth middleware used for the test environment.